 If appropriate, I send the invoice ahead of time so they can see it before arriving.
 I include my name and number at the bottom.

 Research • Be Confident • Be Firm • Be Ready

 Do you find the pricing and selling process intimidating and stressful?

 How do you handle it?
 Let us know in the comments.

-BTW, I have a free PDF of 4 Homemade Chalky Paint recipes I can send you via email if you sign-up for my monthly DIY newsletter.
-Feel free to unsubscribe after you get the PDF if you aren't interested in DIY tips, no worries.
-I'm here to help.
+BTW, I have a free PDF of 4 Homemade Chalky Paint recipes I can send you via email if you sign-up for my furniture flipping newsletter.
+I’m here to help.
 If you have questions or comments, feel free to share below.

 Until next time…be amazing!